content-left-bg.png

 Supervisor qualifications

-All adult supervisors must comply with the working with children authority—blue cards procedure and be able to identify, and respond to, risks or hazards that may emerge during the activity.
+All adult supervisors must comply with the working with children authority—blue cards procedure.

-At least one adult supervisor is required to be:
+At least 1 adult supervisor is either:

-• a registered teacher with competence (knowledge and skills) in teaching cross country running or
+• a registered teacher with competence (knowledge and skills) in teaching cross country running

 • an adult supervisor, working under the direct supervision of a registered teacher, with accreditation as a level 2 recreational running coach through Athletics Australia or equivalent.